lucas-santoni/blog.geographer.fr/content/eslint-guide.md

 },
 ```

 ESLint can now correctly parse our TypeScript files.

+*Note: the `typescript` package has to be installed.
+I assume that you are in a
+TypeScript project already.*

-Just like we did
-with the JavaScript project, we are now going to install Airbnb base
+Just like we did with the JavaScript project, we are now going to install Airbnb
-configuration:
+base configuration:

 ```
 npx install-peerdeps --dev eslint-config-airbnb-typescript